krisrs1128/talks/2025/20250115/notes.md

 1. For example, if I ask you how many steps there are between turing and infinity, it's immediate from the graph, but takes a bit more work for the list.

-1. The reason this happens is because people have relatively limited working memory, but we have great perceptual ability.
+1. Give the definition of visualization.
 The more that we can leverage our perception and lift the burden on memory, the better we'll be able to reason about data.